fleetdm/fleet/docs/Using Fleet/MDM-OS-updates.md

 _Available in Fleet Premium_

-In Fleet you can enforce OS updates on your macOS and Windows hosts remotely.
+In Fleet you can enforce OS updates on your macOS, Windows, iOS, and iPadOS hosts remotely.

 ## Enforce OS updates